 With the cities of London and Paris as classrooms we will explore and compare contemporary art alongside the art of the past by visiting art museums, galleries, churches, palaces and private homes.
 Students will study and record their experiences in journals and sketchbooks.
 Drawing, water color and other visual media will serve as a research tool of observation, a way to visually analyze and record what students see.
 No prior art experience or instruction is required for this course.
 Pre departure orientations will include workshops in drawing, watercolor and bookmaking.
 A reading list of articles relevant to the past and present art scene in London and Paris will provide the context for discussion and critique.

+Build knowledge and appreciation of the traditional and non-traditional areas of artistic practice, art history, and visual culture found in London and Paris.
+Explore the diverse and influential issues raised via the study of art and culture in these two art capitals.
+Practice questioning, organizing and synthesizing information about the world of the visual arts in London and Paris.
+Develop new ideas and areas of inquiry and contribute these to discussions with peers and program leaders.
 Understand working methods and develop the ability to translate a conceptual idea into a visual or creative solution.
 Grades will be based on the quality of visual assignments, participation in discussion and critic, engagement with and understanding of the readings.

 Program fees will be posted to your MyUW student account and can be paid the same way that you pay tuition and other fees.
 Check your MyUW Account periodically for due dates.

-The application includes a Personal Statement, three short answer questions, one recommendation from a professor or TA, and electronic signature documents related to UW policies and expectations for study abroad.
-Following the on-line application process students may be contacted by the Program Director for an in-person interview.
+The study abroad application includes a personal statement, three short answer questions, one recommendation from a professor or TA, and electronic signature documents related to UW policies and expectations for study abroad.
+Following the online application process, you may be contacted by the program director for an in-person interview.
 Once an admission decision has been made regarding your application, you will be notified by the study abroad system via email.

 UW Study Abroad is not responsible for obtaining visas for study abroad program participants.
 The cost and requirements for obtaining visas vary.
 It is your responsibility to determine visa requirements for all countries you plan to visit while abroad including countries that you plan to visit before or after your study abroad program.
-You can do so by calling the consular offices of those countries or checking the following website: http://travel.state.gov/content/passports/english/country.html.
+This is an especially important consideration if you are planning to do more than one study abroad program.
+You can research visa requirements by calling the consular offices of those countries or checking the following website: http://travel.state.gov/content/passports/english/country.html.

 Note: If you are not a U.S. citizen, consult the embassy or consulate of the countries you will visit to learn their document requirements.
-You can check the following website to find contact information for the consulate of the country you will be visiting: http://www.state.gov/s/cpr/rls/fco/index.htm
+You can check the following website to find contact information for the consulate of the country you will be visiting: https://www.state.gov/s/cpr/32122.htm.

 For non-U.S. citizens, the procedures that you will need to follow may be different than those for U.S. citizens.
 It is important to initiate this process as soon as possible in order to assemble documents and allow time for lengthy procedures.